TheMisteranalyst/Library-System-Management/README.md

 ![Library Management System Schema](Library%20system%20management%20project.pgerd.png)

+Database Creation: Created a database named Library_Management_Project.
+Table Creation: Created tables for branches, employees, members, books, issued status, and return status.
+Each table includes relevant columns and relationships.

 This project highlights my ability to work with databases and solve practical challenges through robust and efficient SQL implementations.

 **Check out the project files and SQL scripts in the repository!**